ARCHY 491 A: Introduction to Paleoethnobotany Lab

 ii.)
 Traditional foods project: Each day over the course of the quarter 1-2 students will sign up to prepare an information sheet and briefly present the characteristics of one key plant that was important to the local diet.

 iii.)
 Final Project: The bulk of your grade will be placed on the production of a poster on the archaeobotanical remains you have analyzed throughout the course of the semester.
-This quarter we will focus on analyzing remains from a medieval archaeological site in Jordan.
+This quarter we will focus on analyzing remains from a medieval archaeological site in Western WA.
 Working in groups, you will collaborate to co-author a poster which focuses on one aspect of the collection we have analyzed.
 Your poster will describe how the seeds were identified and analyzed, summarize basic patterns and will include quantified interpretation of the data.
 Your grade for the final project will be broken down into a series of five different milestones.
 These milestones will walk you through the art of analyzing plant remains as well as reading lists, data analysis and poster production.

 In order to complete the final project, you must sign up once or twice for office/lab hours where you can come into the lab as a group to work on samples.
 These will be scheduled on Tuesdays and Thursday from 9:00-11:30 am.
 If you are unable to attend either outside class lab time, please talk to the instructor before enrolling in this class.